cse110-fa21-group7/cse110-fa21-group7/specs/adrs/110821-Finite-Hidden-Ingredients.md

-# Finite Amount of Hidden Elements for Ingredients and Steps
+# Finite Amount of Dynamic Elements for Ingredients and Steps

-* Status: Accepted
+* Status: Revised
 * Deciders: Vince Rothenberg, Yifan Lu
-* Date: 11/8/2021
+* Date: 11/14/2021

 ## Context and Problem Statement
 We deliberated on whether the Create Recipe page should dynamically add new elements when a user wants to add an additional ingredient or step.